John Hunt, Baron Hunt of Fawley: Other roles

-Hunt was the main medical officer for the Provincial Mutual Life Assurance Association, and the Royal Air Force took him as honorary consultant in general practice.
+Hunt was the main medical officer for the Provincial Mutual Life Assurance Association, and the Royal Air Force took him as an honorary consultant in general practice.
 In 1953, he became the Hunterian Society's president.
-Three years later, he was elected president of the general practice section at the RSM and by 1970, he was president of the Harveian Society.
-In addition, he took presidencies at the Chelsea Clinical Society in 1971 and of the Medical Society of London in 1973.
+Three years later, he was elected president of the general practice section at the RSM, and by 1970, he was president of the Harveian Society.
+In addition, he took presidencies at the Chelsea Clinical Society in 1971 and at the Medical Society of London in 1973.

 In addition to the numerous presidencies, Hunt had many other senior appointments.
-Between 1948 and 1966, St Dunstans' appointed him as consultant physician, then becoming its council member until 1983.
+Between 1948 and 1966, St Dunstans' appointed him as a consultant physician, then became its council member until 1983.